 Carpal Tunnel Syndrome Claims & Compensation Amounts

 Carpal tunnel syndrome is one of many repetitive strain injuries that affect workers today.
 It can be very painful and most commonly affects the hands and wrists.
-Employers have a responsibility to reduce the risk of workers suffering from the condition, and if they have been negligent in this duty of care, you are entitled to make a carpal tunnel compensation claim.
+Employers have a responsibility to reduce the risk of workers suffering from the condition, and if they have been negligent in this duty of care, you are entitled to make a carpal tunnel syndrome compensation claim.

 Table of contents